koscm10/Ansible-mc-series/04-Ansible modules/Type_module.md

  - Used to create user accounts.
  - Create a password encryption
- - Generate the password from your local environment

- **$ openssl passwd -crypt <desired_password>**
+ - Generate the password from your local environment first need to create a password that is encrypted for the user **$ openssl passwd -crypt <desired_password>**

  **$ ansible db -m user -a "name=Peter password=wiyiMQbLhCRUY shell=/bin/bash" -b**